srMarquinho/webhooks_on_rails/README.md

-# Webhook on Rails
+# Web hook on Rails
-This little Ruby on Rails app is able to store webhooks into its database and show you the statistics.
+This little Ruby on Rails app is able to store web hooks into its database and show you the statistics.

 Why Rails?
 It is easy to expand features and fast to build.